 These fares are one-way prices and may be out of reach for many who want to experience this wonderful service.
-V2V is aware of this and is already is in talks with Harbour Air to provide a ferry/flight package which will address cost and time.
+V2V is aware of this and is already is in talks with Harbour Air to provide a ferry/flight package that will address cost and time.
 With talks of expanding service to downtown Seattle, it sounds like the V2V Empress is around for the long term.

 I certainly hope it is here to stay and that it inspires other visionaries.
 Perhaps this will be a spark for the expansion of transportation options and the beginning of better connecting Canada’s prettiest parts.
 Time will tell.

 Until then, check out the V2V Empress.

 5 Quick Reasons to pass on the V2V Empress from Vancouver to Victoria:

 - The V2V Empress is expensive